The Pesach Hagada – The Wise Son Returns to the Questions by Yakov Nagen (Genack)

 Filed under New Posts, Philosophy, Tanach

 The latter Tora portions of the book of Shemot, with the exception of Ki Tisa, focus upon the construction of the Tabernacle and the fabrication of the ritual clothing worn by the priests when they were performing the Temple service.
-Most commentators are hard-pressed to derive rigorously argued, logical spiritual instruction from this quantitatively significant [...]
+Most commentators are hard-pressed to derive rigorously argued, logical spiritual instruction from this quantitatively [...]

 Balancing the Necessity and Abhorrence of Violence: Of Terrorists and Amalek by Gidon Rothstein